edgeguide/expect/README.md

 ### allowNull

 The `allowNull` option is available for all types.
-If this option is set, an expected value can be matched against _null_ or _undefined_.
+Setting this option means that the expected value can be matched against _null_ or _undefined_.
 In other words, `allowNull` makes the value optional.

+It is possible to pass a function to `allowNull`, in which case the return value will be used (errors thrown will be ignored and treated as _false_).

 ```javascript
 const expect = require('@edgeguideab/expect');